- Your dog may enjoy okra from time to time, but give it sparingly ✔️

 How Much Okra Is Safe for Dogs to Eat?

-In general, it’s safe to give your dog a bite or two of okra once or twice per week.
-If your dog seems to enjoy it, you can gradually increase the quantity, but it’s better to leave some days with only dog food on their menu.
+A bite or two of okra once or twice per week shouldn’t harm your dog.
+You can gradually increase the quantity if they react well to it, but leave some days with only dog food on their menu.

-Count all the snacks you’re feeding to your dog throughout the day, and how much kibble or wet food they need daily.
-The main food should take up at least 90% of what your pup eats.
-If there’s room for an additional snack, you can try serving them a slice of okra.
+Count all the snacks you’re feeding to your dog throughout the day, and how much kibble or wet food they should be eating.
+90% of what your pup eats should be their main food.

 Okra Is Perfectly Safe for Humans and Dogs – Is Yours Enjoying It?